-Whilst some parents found support through Organisation A, a couple of parents reported they faced obstacles when trying to access a leadership position when working with Organisation A. One participant spoke of the administrative challenges that deterred prospective befrienders and group leaders from obtaining the training they needed to lead meetings.
-There were too few training sessions throughout the year which meant prospective trainees had to modify their schedules around the Organisation A facilitator training.
-From her experience, the current barriers related to accessing Organisation A's facilitator training programme made it difficult for parents to complete the training, which further impedes progress in terms of expanding the support group services to different communities.
+Whilst some parents found support through SANDS, a couple of parents reported they faced obstacles when trying to access a leadership position when working with SANDS.
+One participant spoke of the administrative challenges that deterred prospective befrienders and group leaders from obtaining the training they needed to lead meetings.
+There were too few training sessions throughout the year which meant prospective trainees had to modify their schedules around the SANDS facilitator training.
+From her experience, the current barriers related to accessing SANDS facilitator training programme made it difficult for parents to complete the training, which further impedes progress in terms of expanding the support group services to different communities.
 Interestingly, prior to collecting the data I had not anticipated that half of the participants would have a leadership role.
 Furthermore, I observed the participants' enthusiasm about the work they undertook and the care they took to support grieving families, which was a positive finding in this study.